SercoSPA/CLEOPE/readme.md

 # CLEOPE technical information
 <a id="tech"></a>
 CLEOPE is deployed as [The Littlest Jupyter Hub - TLJH](http://tljh.jupyter.org/en/latest/index.html) on OVH private cloud infrastructure provided with [ENS-legacy](https://www.onda-dias.eu/cms/knowledge-base/adapi-introduction/) interface, which allows users to directly access and process ONDA EO products.<br>
-TLJH is configured with a **Python 3 kernel**, already provided with a set of additional Python packages aimed at EO data processing and visualisation with respect to any other default Jupyter environment.<br> Users can install any other Python package in their own CLEOPE environment via the `pip` channel in the way described 👉[here](#packages).
+TLJH is configured with a **Python 3 kernel**, provided of an extensive Python environment aimed at EO data processing and data analysis with respect to any other default Jupyter environment, without any local installation or additional configuration required.

 ## Resource limitations
 Registered users' hardware features are limited according to the subscription plan.
 Quotas are configured on DISK space, RAM and CPU number.